 By Land :

-From China, the Khunjrab Pass is open from 1st May to 31st October for groups and to 15th November for individual tourists.
-Customs and Immigration posts remain open daily from 08:30AM to 11:00AM for outgoing travelers and up to 4:00PM for incoming tourists.
+Coming from China, the Khunjerab Pass is open from 1st May to 31st October for groups and to 15th November for individual tourists.
+Customs and Immigration posts remain open daily from 08:30AM to 11:00AM for outgoing travellers and up to 4:00PM for incoming tourists.
 Travel time from Sost to Taxkurgan is approximately 5hrs (220 kms).
-The Chinese border post, Taxkurgan is open 12:00PM to 2:00PM for outgoing tourists and up to 7:00PM for incoming travelers.
+The Chinese border post, Taxkurgan is open from 12:00PM to 2:00PM for outgoing tourists and up to 7:00PM for incoming travellers.

 From India :

-Wahga is the only Land border open between Pakistan and India.
+Wahga is the only open land border between Pakistan and India.
 The Wahga border post opens daily for foreigners.
-During the summer season, (18 April to 15 October) 8:30AM to 2:30PM and in the Winter season, (16th October to 15th April) 9:00AM to 3:00PM.
+During the summer season, (18th April to 15th October) from 8:30AM to 2:30PM and in the winter season, (16th October to 15th April) from 9:00AM to 3:00PM.
 Minibus No.12 leaves from outside Lahore Railway Station for Wahga every fifteen minutes.
-The cost is approximately US $ 0.20 per person.
-Taxi cabs usually charge around US $ 8 for this half an hour journey.
+The cost is approximately US$ 0.20 per person.
+Taxi cabs usually charge around US$ 8 for this half an hour journey.

-No passenger boats or ships for the general public sail to or from Pakistan at present.
-A few pilgrim ships/boats, do ply between Pakistan and the Gulf states.
-There are future plans of starting a ferry Service between Karachi and Dubai in the near future.
+There are no passenger boats or ships for the general public to or from Pakistan at present.
+A few pilgrim ships/boats do ply between Pakistan and the Gulf States.
+There are future plans of starting a ferry service between Karachi and Dubai in the near future.

 TRAVEL WITHIN PAKISTAN: